maria-antoniak/goodreads-scraper/README.md

 - number of likes the review received from other users
 - shelves to which the reviewer added the book

-This script also outputs an aggregated JSON file with information about all the reviews for all the books that have been scraped.
-To output an aggregated CSV file in addition to a JSON file, use the flag `--format CSV`.
+This service also outputs an aggregated JSON file with information about all the reviews for all the books that have been scraped.
+To output an aggregated CSV file in addition to a JSON file, use the flag `--format csv`.

 Goodreads only allows the first 10 pages of reviews to be shown for each book.
 There are 30 reviews per page, so you should expect a maximum of 300 reviews per book.
 By default, the reviews are sorted by their popularity.
 They can also be sorted chronologically to show either the newest or oldest reviews.

 We also select a filter to only show English language reviews.

 ### Usage

-`python get_reviews.py --book_ids_path your_file_path --output_directory_path your_directory_path --browser your_browser_name --sort_order your_sort_order  --format JSON (default) or CSV`
+`python src/review/review_service.py --book_ids_path example/data/goodreads_classics_sample.txt --output_directory_path . --browser firefox --sort_order newest --format json`

-`sort_order` can be set to `default`,`newest` or `oldest`.
+- `sort_order` can be set to `default`,`newest` or `oldest`.

-`browser` can be set to `chrome` or `firefox`.
+- `browser` can be set to `chrome` or `firefox`.

-`format` can be set to `JSON` (default) or `CSV`.
+- `format` can be set to `JSON` (default) or `CSV`.

-### Example

-`python get_reviews.py --book_ids_path most_popular_classics.txt --output_directory_path goodreads_project/classic_book_reviews --sort_order default --browser chrome`

-<br><br>

 # Test